-This rich cinnamon swirl pumpkin brioche bread hits the spots every time.
-With a wonderful Fall mix of pumpkin puree and cinnamon brown sugar, it’s the most cozy thing to make on a dreary day.
-This recipe uses overnight brioche dough, which cuts your work in half and makes the brioche taste even more amazing.
+My rich cinnamon swirl pumpkin brioche bread hits the spots every time.
+This yeasted pumpkin bread recipe uses overnight brioche dough, which cuts your work in half and makes the brioche taste even more amazing.

 I equate Fall with baking and bread is at the top of the list.
 Specifically things with cinnamon, like this pumpkin brioche.
 It’s like a love child of cinnamon rolls and brioche bread.
 I truly want to eat nothing else for the next 4 months.